 In order to harmonize power, increase accountability, and capacity of commissioners in making independent decisions, it is necessary to have independent commissioners.
 Independent commissioners have the expertise to provide independent evaluations (Sundarasen et al., 2016).
-Independent commissioners contribute to board making decision (OECD, 2008).
+Independent commissioners contribute to board decision making (OEGD, 2008).
 Independent commissioners are able to carry out a monitoring function to oversee the policies and activities of directors (Muryati & Suardhika, 2014).
-Research results Sondokan et al., (2019) proves that independent commissioners have a positive and significant effect on firm value, so the fourth alternative hypothesis is:

-$\mathbf{H}{a,4}$: Independent commissioners have a positive and significant impact on firm value.
+Research results Sondokan et al., (3019) proves that independent commissioners have a positive and significant effect on firm value, so the fourth alternative 10 pothesis is: Ha.4: Independent commissioners have a positive and significant impact on firm value.

 There are two types of corporate shareholding in Indonesia, namely very diffuse ownership and concentrated ownership.
 Types of ownership concentrate, there are two groups of shareholders, namely controlling and minority shareholders (Bank, 2000).
-If institutional ownership is high, then there is an attempt to monitor management.
+If institutional ownership is high, then there is an attempt to monit@17\hanagement.
 The results of previous studies indicate that there is an inconsistency in the effect of financial performance on firm value.

-Kamal et al., (2016); Pratiwia & Pamungkas, (2020); Siti, (2021); Sucuahi & Cambarihan, (2016), concluded that ROA has a positive and significant effect on firm value.
-However, Astarani (2016); Febry & Dedi (2021); Sugoto et al., (2020), proves that ROA does not have a significant positive effect.
-The inconsistency of the results of this study, led the researcher that institutional ownership was able to moderate the effect of the relationship between financial performance and firm value, due to the results of research by Bhat $et\ al.$, (2018); Putra, (2016), states that institutional ownership has a positive and significant effect on firm value.
+Kamal et al. 12016); Pratiwia & Pamungkas, (2020); Siti, (2021); Sucuahi & Cambarihan, (2016), concluded that ROA has a positive and significant effect on firm value.
+However, Astarani (2016); Febry & Dedi (2021); S13 o et al., (2020), proves that ROA does not have a significant positive effect.
+The inconsistency of the results of this study, 13 the researcher that institutional ownership was able to moderate the effect of the relationship between financial performance and firm value, due to the results of research by Bhat et al., (2018); Putra, (2016), states that institutional ownership has a positive and significant effect on firm value.
 When institutional ownership is high, there is an attempt to monitor management.
 On the other hand, institutional investors can easily liquidate their shares when the company is underperforming.
-So the fifth alternative hypothesis is: $H{a,5}$: Institutional ownership significantly moderates the effect of profitability on firm value.
+So the fifth alternative hypothesis is: 17: Institutional ownership significantly moderates the effect of profitability on firm value.

 One of the management systems that allows optimizing the role of members of the Board of Directors in implementing the GCG concept is the Board of Directors.
-The Board of Directors is responsible for reviewing management's performance to ensure that it has performed well and has protected the interests of shareholders.
+The Board of Directors is responsible for reviewing management's performance ensure that it has performed well and has protected the interests of shareholders.
 Furthermore, the board of directors must be actively involved in decision-making, independent, and as subjective as possible.

-Kamal et al., (2016); Pratiwia & Pamungkas, (2020); Siti, (2021); Sucuahi & Cambarihan, (2016), concluded that ROA has a positive and significant effect on firm value.
-On the other hand, Astarani (2016); Febry & Dedi (2021); Sugoto et al., (2020), proves that ROA does not have a significant positive effect.
-The inconsistency of the results of this study leads the researcher that the directors are able to moderate the effect of financial performance on firm value, because Issal et al., (2020); Munifah et al., (2022), prove that the board of directors has a positive and significant effect on firm value.
-So the sixth alternative hypothesis is:

-H{a,6}: Directors significantly strengthen the effect of profitability on firm value.

-The independent commissioner's main responsibility is to effectively supervise and advise the board of directors while also adding value to the company.
-According to the findings of Kamal et al., (2016); Pratiwia & Pamungkas, (2020); Siti, (2021); Sucuahi & Cambarihan, (2016), ROA has a positive and significant effect on firm value.
-However, Astarani (2016); Febry & Dedi (2021); Sugoto et al. (2020) demonstrate that ROA has no significant positive effect on firm value.
+Kamal et al., (2016); Pratiwia & Pamungkas, [1] 20); Siti, (2021); Sucuahi & Cambarihan, (2016), concluded that ROA has a positive and significant effect on firm value.
+On the other hand, Astarani (2016); Febry & Dedi (2021); S13 to et al., (2020), proves that ROA does not have a significant positive effect.
+The inconsistency of the results of the significant researcher that the directors are able to moderate the effect of financial performance on firm value, because Issal et al., (3 2020); Munifah et al., (2022), prove that the board of directors has a positive and significant effect on firm value.
+So the sixth alternative hypothesis is: 7 Ha.6: Directors significantly strengthen the effect of profitability on firm value.
+The independent commissioner's m15 responsibility is to effectively supervise and advise the board of directors while also adding value to the company.
+According to the findings of Kamal et al., (2016); Pratiwia & Pamungka 36 2020); Siti, (2021); Sucuahi & Cambarihan, (2016), ROA has a positive and significant effect on firm value.
+However, Astarani (2016); Febry & Dedi (202 31 Sugoto et al. (2020) demonstrate that ROA has no significant positive effect on firm value.